iddocohen/vcoclient/README.md

 All notable changes to this project will be documented in this file.

+### [0.0.6] - 2019-06
+#### Changed:
+- Merged functions into one Class for easier creating new methods for vcoclient.
+Rather then having a function for each argparse, we have one Class taking care of it.
+#### Removed:
+- Fixed warning issue with Pandas renaming syntax of index
+- Removed memory footprint of variables
 ### [0.0.5] - 2019-06
 #### Added:
 - Using getpass for ``--password`` to make it more secure.